snowyu/type-info.js/README.md

 The type has a name and can verify whether a value belongs to that type.
 We can draw the two concepts related to the type, from here:

-* Attributes: the attributes(meta data) of this type.
+* Attributes: the attributes(meta data) of this type(see the src/attributes/ directory).
 * Value: the value of this type.

-The abstract type and value class and are in the src/type-info.coffee file. the defined attributes of the abstract type in in the src/attributes/type.coffee file.
+The abstract type and value class and are in the src/type-info.coffee file. the defined attributes of the abstract type is in the src/attributes/type.coffee file. the abstract attributes class is in the src/attributes/abstract-type.coffee file.

 #### The Type Class